mmaaz-git/agentic-pbt/README.md

 # Agentic Property-Based Testing

-This is the code to run our property-based testing agent.
+Get a coding agent to find bugs in your codebase by mining *properties* and testing them via *Hypothesis*.

 For the artifacts from the paper, including bug reports and rankings, see the `paper` directory.
+Note that the code that was used in the paper is slightly behind what is in the main folder.
+See `paper/README.md` for more details.

 ## Running the agent

 The agent is a Claude Code command.
 You will need to have Claude Code [installed](https://docs.anthropic.com/en/docs/claude-code/install-claude-code) to run it.
-You will need a subscription to Claude Code, or an API key (we recommend an API key if you are going to be using the runner).
+You will need a subscription to Claude Code, or an API key (we recommend an API key if you are running it over a large number of packages, or to reproduce the paper).

 The command is contained in the `hypo.md` file.
 You will need to place this file in the `.claude/commands/` directory, which can either be in `~` or in whichever directory you are running the agent from.
 The agent can then be invoked with `/hypo <target>`.